-The CCHL group was created to enable a more commercial approach to be taken to deliver revenue generating Council services and to develop innovative options for new services in the future, such as a heat exchange system for the Borough.
-Whilst the CCHL group are operating in a commercial environment, and therefore can take a different approach to service delivery they are still delivering services on the Council's behalf.
+The CCHL group was created to enable a more commercial approach to be taken to delivering revenue generating Council services and to develop innovative options for new services in the future, such as a heat exchange system for the Borough.
+Whilst the CCHL group are operating in a commercial environment, and therefore can take a different approach to service delivery, they are still delivering services on the Council's behalf.
 Therefore, it is necessary to ensure that it operates effectively to deliver the best possible outcomes for the Council.
-This was the first year of operation of the companies and therefore some processes are still in development.
-During the review it was noted that that there was some political crossover during the year, with a CBC Cabinet member chairing the CCHL board, but this has been resolved going forward.
-However, there were no significant control weaknesses that need to be included in this statement.
+The activities of CCHL are monitored through the Council's Internal Audit programme and reported to the Council's Governance and Audit Committee.
+There were no significant control weaknesses, specific to CCHL, during 2019/20, that need to be included in this statement.

-The Council is the lead partner in the Colchester & Ipswich joint museum service.
+The Council is the lead partner in the Colchester & Ipswich Museum Service.
 Due to the nature of the arrangement, the joint museum service conducts its own annual governance review which includes an assessment of internal control.
 Therefore, it is not intended to include any details relating to this service within this statement.